nathanhinish/coding-challenges/handmade-childrens-books/README.md

 are on sale?
 We were thinking about having a special color for a sale row.
 Can we do that?

-Topics: Ambiguous requirements, a11y concerns, Bootstrap knowledge
+Topics: Ambiguous requirements, accessibility concerns, Bootstrap knowledge

 ### 5: Switching to Sass